elastic/elastic-charts/api/charts.api.md

 }

 // Warning: (ae-forgotten-export) The symbol "RawDataSeriesDatum" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "BarStyleAccessor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export type BarStyleAccessor = (datum: RawDataSeriesDatum, seriesIdentifier: XYChartSeriesIdentifier) => BarStyleOverride;

+// Warning: (ae-missing-release-tag) "BarStyleOverride" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type BarStyleOverride = RecursivePartial<BarSeriesStyle> | Color | null;

+// Warning: (ae-missing-release-tag) "BaseAnnotationSpec" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface BaseAnnotationSpec<T extends typeof AnnotationTypes.Rectangle | typeof AnnotationTypes.Line, D extends RectAnnotationDatum | LineAnnotationDatum, S extends RectAnnotationStyle | LineAnnotationStyle> extends Spec {
     annotationType: T;